Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Deep Features for RS Image Retrieval

 \section{Deep Features for RS Image Retrieval}

-Even though some literatures have made advantages of deep features for RS retrieval task, there still no comprehensive research on how to optimize the transferability of CNN models to RS retrieval.
-With this in mind, we investigate almost all variables concerned to the property of CNN representations on several public HRRS datasets and analyze the effects of each factor.
+Although some literatures have made advantages of deep features for RS retrieval task, there still no comprehensive research on how to optimize the transferability of CNN models to RS retrieval.
+With this in mind, we investigate almost all variables concerned to the property of deep features on several public HRRS datasets and analyze the effects of each variable.

-In this section, we present the methods to extract deep features for HRRS image retrieval.
 An elementary content-based image retrieval framework is at least composed of two stages.
 For an image dataset which contains $N$ images, the first stage extracts the visual features $\bm{f}^q$ and $\bm{f}^r$ respectively from the query image $\bm{I}^q$ and all the reference images $\bm{I}^r$, for $r=1,...,N$.
 The second stage calculates the distances $D_{qr}=d(\bm{f}^q,\bm{f}^r)$ between extracted feature vectors and then ranks retrieved images according to the values of $D_{qr}$, i.e., the more similar $\bm{f}^q$ and $\bm{f}^r$ are, the lower $\bm{I}^r$ ranks, where $d(\cdot,\cdot)$ stands for a distance function.
-We consider Euclidean, Cosine, Manhattan and $\chi^{2}$-square distance metrics in our experiments.

 Because conv. and FC features derived from different depths in CNN architecture, they are at different representation levels.
-Conv. features correspond to local responses of every image region, while FC features contain global information of the holistic image, this diversity may lead to different impact on different data.
-Another problem is that the off-the-shelf CNN models may have limited capability of transferring to RS data.
-This defect is likely to hold back the performance of HRRS image retrieval.
+Conv. features correspond to local responses of every image region, while FC features contain global information of the holistic image, this diversity may lead to different retrieval performance.
+Moreover, the off-the-shelf CNN models may have limited capability of transferring to RS domain, which is likely to degrade the performance of HRRS image retrieval.